Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-Transportation and Logistics brands in Sweden entered the year with unusually high click costs.
-In January 2025, Sweden’s median Facebook Ads CPC printed at $2.54 — more than double the global median.
-While the worldwide benchmark moved within a tight band for most of the year and then swung sharply around the holidays, Sweden’s snapshot begins at a clear premium.
+Across the year-long window, Transportation and Logistics CPCs ran well below the global median for most months before a sharp late-stage run-up.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Transportation and Logistics in Sweden compared to the global benchmark.
+This analysis explores ad performance trends for Transportation and Logistics in All countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs

 Cost Per Click (CPC) is the amount advertisers pay each time a user clicks on their Facebook ad.
 In the Transportation and Logistics industry, Facebook ad costs can be influenced by seasonal trends and market competition.
-For campaigns targeting Sweden, advertisers should consider local market factors and user behavior.
+Geographic targeting affects ad costs based on market competition and user engagement in different regions.
 Different campaign objectives lead to varying costs based on how Facebook optimizes for your specific goals.
 The data shown represents median values across multiple campaigns, and individual results may vary based on ad quality, audience targeting, and campaign optimization.

 We use the median CTR because the underlying distribution of click-through rates is highly skewed, with a small share of campaigns achieving extremely high CTRs.
 These outliers can inflate a simple average, making it less representative of what most advertisers actually experience.
 By using the median—which sits at the midpoint of all campaigns—we provide a more rigorous and realistic benchmark that reflects the true underlying data model and helps you set attainable performance expectations.